Driving on the right - In the UK!

 Re: Driving on the right - In the UK!

-Perhaps the solution would be to place a physical divider between the entering and exiting traffic? once inside the spaces could be used as a divider with a one way road going round the car park from entrance to exit.beauchampboiler wrote: ↑Sun Jun 17, 2018 10:40 Fore Street car park in my home town of Ipswich has recently been resurfaced in an unorthodox way.
+beauchampboiler wrote: Sun Jun 17, 2018 10:40 Fore Street car park in my home town of Ipswich has recently been resurfaced in an unorthodox way.
 The only usable entrance/exit is a narrow drive which connects to a a one way road and this has a tendency to create conflicts between entering and exiting traffic turning across each other.
 The Council’s solution was to encourage traffic to enter and exit driving on the right.
 I suppose this makes sense if everyone obeys the markings but it seems to fly in the face how people were taught to drive and I can see more conflicts occurring as a result.
 Does anyone have any other examples of road layouts in the U.K. that encourage driving on the ‘wrong’ side, especially on the same carriageway?

 Sent from my iPhone using Tapatalk